 \textbf{Metric.} To quantify the mode collapse behavior, we report three metrics: 1)the \textbf{number of modes} counts the number of modes captured by samples generated from a generative model; 2)the \textbf{percentage of high-quality samples} is the ratio of such samples to the total number of synthetic data samples.
 If a sample falls within three standard deviations of the nearest mode, we consider it a high-quality sample; 3)the \textbf{reverse Kullback-Leibler divergence (reverse KL)} measures the balance between the induced distribution from generated samples and the induced distribution from the real samples.

 Lin et al. \cite{lin2018pacgan} evaluated GAN, ALI, MD, and PacGAN on synthetic sets with the above three metrics.
-For the test of AE-OT and our model, there is no need to train an autoencoder because both the source domain and the target domain are two-dimensional.
+For the AE-OT and our model, there is no need to train an autoencoder because both the source domain and the target domain are two-dimensional.
 A two-dimensional extended OT map is straightforwardly computed.
 But the way we calculate the OT map is different from AE-OT since the height vector is obtained through \textbf{OT-Net}.
 Our advantage is that we do not need to re-optimize the height representation.
 In other words, when adding new samples, \textbf{OT-Net} can directly provide the height vector of out-of-sample.